-Such Mad Fun: Ambition and Glamour in Hollywood’s Golden Age is my new book about Jane Hall’s journey from an Arizona mining town to Manhattan’s Cafe Society and on to Hollywood during its Golden Age.
+Such Mad Fun: Ambition and Glamour in Hollywood’s Golden Age follows Jane Hall’s journey from an Arizona mining town to Manhattan’s Cafe Society and on to Hollywood during its Golden Age.
+2016 GOLD winner for biography from Foreword Reviews Indies. https://awards.forewordreviews.com/books/such-mad-fun/

 Why does Jane’s story still matter today?